Charmed Kubernetes features

 Predictable OpEx for organisations looking to adopt production-ready Kubernetes.
 Focus on your business while we take care of your Kubernetes cluster.

-Canonical provides managed services for Kubernetes at great economics on-premises or on public clouds.
+Canonical provides managed services for Kubernetes on-premises or on public clouds.

 Charmed Kubernetes fits perfectly on top of OpenStack, VMware, and bare metal